 Nørrebro is even better during the afternoons and evenings.

 Check out Elmegade, Blågårdsgade, Ravnsborggade, Ranzausgade, Jægersborggade, Griffenfeldsgade and Guldbergsgade.
-All cool streets in terms of shops, bars, cafes, and restaurants.
+All cool streets in terms of shops, bars, cafes, and cheaper restaurants.

 That should have you covered for this area.
 You.
 Are.
 Welcome.